 Case study: The Other You, by JS Monroe

 The book: Psychological thriller about super-recognisers, doppelgängers, artificial intelligence and how we decide who to trust.

 How I helped: By suggesting ways in which the psychological profiles, motives and interactions of some characters could be developed to make the story even more credible and complex.

-JS says: 'Lucy has been the line- and copy-editor on three of my psychological thrillers and I wouldn’t want to be edited by anyone else.
+JS says: 'Lucy has been the line- and copy-editor on four of my psychological thrillers and I wouldn’t want to be edited by anyone else.
 In fact, my agent specifically asked for Lucy to work on my books as part of my latest contract, so highly is she regarded in the industry.
 She is particularly good at the internal logic and motivations of characters and even provided me with a fantastic final twist in one of my thrillers.
 In short, she’s the best in the business.'

 Head of Zeus

 Case study: The Thousand Tiny Miracles of Living Twice, by Katarina West

 The book: Whimsical, feelgood body-swap comedy about a put-upon housewife, a self-absorbed actress and the mischievous angel who turns their lives upside down.

 How I helped: By encouraging Katarina to delve more deeply into her characters’ backstories and give each of her three protagonists a clearly identifiable journey through the novel.